Skoricius/f3ast/README.md

 A simple workaround is to comment out line 9 in `slicing.py` which might make the slicing slightly slower.

 ## Build the documentation
 Make sure the project is installed.
+Also, install [pandoc](https://pandoc.org/installing.html) with `apt install pandoc`.
 Navigate to `./docs` folder of the cloned directory.
 In Linux or with Git Bash (on Windows) run:
 ```
 make html
 ```